mdsufz/StandEnA/README.md

 CP1003	benzene dioxygenase, ferredoxin component CP1004	benzene dioxygenase, ferredoxin reductase component
 ```
 Note that the protein IDs are dependent on the preference of the user.
-Here we suggested the usage of an ID convention of CP1001, CP1002 etc. Proteins to be used for the presence absence matrix is dependent on the user input but must match the names used in Prokka annotations and synonyms search performed using the query files in [step 3.2.1](#step-321-performing-queries-of-the-prokka-annotation-using-files-in-queries-directory-and-dumping-results-into-files).
+Here we suggested the usage of an ID convention of CP1001, CP1002 etc. Protein names to be used for the presence absence matrix must match the names used in the standardization of Prokka annotations in [step 3.2.1](#step-321-performing-queries-of-the-prokka-annotation-using-files-in-queries-directory-and-dumping-results-into-files).
 As a guideline, please check the your kegg_info.txt file for Edirect downloaded proteins (example file can be found under the name [pw_6_C_kegg_info.txt](examples/03_standardization/pw_1/pw_6_C_kegg_info.txt)) and [ortsuite_pw_1_kegg_info.txt](examples/03_standardization/pw_1/ortsuite_pw_1_kegg_info.txt) for proteins downloaded from KEGG using OrtSuite.generated in [step 3.1.3](#step-313-collecting-standard-database-identifiers-about-the-enzyme-names-used-during-annotation-from-kegg-to-generate-a-reference-file).

 #### Step 4.3 Running script to generate standardized presence - absence matrix
-To prevent case-sensitivity as well as bracket differences while comparing the Prokka annotation with the standardized results, the Prokka annotation is recommended to be converted to lowercase and the brackets should be removed.
+To prevent case-sensitivity as well as bracket differences in protein names while comparing the Prokka annotation with the standardized results, the Prokka annotation is recommended to be converted to lowercase and the brackets should be removed.
 ```bash
 cat ../02_annotation/short/prokka_all.tsv |tr -d '[]()'| tr '[:upper:]' '[:lower:]' > prokka_all_updated.tsv
 ```

-Using the ids_to_names.tsv file, run the script to generate the presence-absence matrix:
+Using the [ids_to_names.tsv](examples/04_presabs/ids_to_names.tsv) file, run the script to generate the presence - absence matrix:
 ```bash
 python3 ../../scripts/make_pres_abs.py std_results_all.txt ids_to_names.tsv prokka_all_updated.tsv > presence_absence.csv
 ```

 Note: The make_pres_abs.py script is available [here](scripts/make_pres_abs.py).

+There may be a couple of errors due to problems with the user-inputted manual files at this step.

-If there is a split function error stating "expected 2 got 1" or "expected 2 got more", this is likely due to the lack of the required tab character or an additional tab character within a lines within .uniq files manually curated in [step 3.2.1](#step-321-performing-queries-of-the-prokka-annotation-using-files-in-queries-directory-and-dumping-results-into-files) which is propagated to the std_results_all.txt file.
+1 - If there is a **split function error** stating "expected 2 got 1" or "expected 2 got more", this is likely due to the lack of the required tab character or an additional tab character within .uniq files manually curated in [step 3.2.1](#step-321-performing-queries-of-the-prokka-annotation-using-files-in-queries-directory-and-dumping-results-into-files) which is propagated to the std_results_all.txt file.
 In this case, go back to the 03_standardization/results/unique/ directory files and manually fix these mistakes.
 It is advised that the user runs this code to look at the number of columns in each file quickly:
 ```bash
 cd ../03_standardization/pw_1/results/unique
 for i in *.uniq; do awk -F'\t' '{print NF}' $i; echo $i; done
 ```
-This code is for the example of checking the number of columns separated by tabs in the .uniq files for pathway 1.
-To check the rest of the pathway files, change workng directory to 03_standardization/pw_N/.
+This code is checks the number of columns separated by tabs in the .uniq files for pathway 1.
+To check the rest of the pathway files, change working directory to 03_standardization/pw_N/.
 The output of the code will be the name of each file searched and the number of columns found in each line within that file.
 The output must be **exactly 2** for each line to avoid errors.
 Look for lines that are less than or more than 2 and go to the specific file name that this occurence was seen to fix the problem.
 Additionally, the line number within the output will correspond to the line number in the .uniq file (i.e., if the line output is 3 for line number 5 in a certain file, then you can go to the same file name and look at line 5 to see the problem).

+Then, re-do [step 4.1](#step-41-combining-all-standardized-prokka-results) and [step 4.3](#step-43-running-script-to-generate-standardized-presence---absence-matrix) (except for the directory creation step as the 04_presabs/ is already created).

-Another possible error can be "KeyError" if the ids_to_names.tsv file generated in [step 4.2](#step-42-manually-preparing-file-of-protein-enzyme-names-to-be-used-for-generating-the-presence-absence-matrix) does not match the standard names used in the standardization ([step 3.2.1](#step-321-performing-queries-of-the-prokka-annotation-using-files-in-queries-directory-and-dumping-results-into-files)).
+2 - Another possible error can be **"KeyError"** if the [ids_to_names.tsv](examples/04_presabs/ids_to_names.tsv) file generated in [step 4.2](#step-42-manually-preparing-file-of-protein-enzyme-names-to-be-used-for-generating-the-presence-absence-matrix) does not match the standard enzyme names used in the standardization ([step 3.2.1](#step-321-performing-queries-of-the-prokka-annotation-using-files-in-queries-directory-and-dumping-results-into-files)).
 In this case, change the names in the ids_to_names.tsv names file to match the standard names in the .uniq files.

+Then, re-do [step 4.1](#step-41-combining-all-standardized-prokka-results) and [step 4.3](#step-43-running-script-to-generate-standardized-presence---absence-matrix) (except for the directory creation step as the 04_presabs/ is already created).

 **Output files generated in step 4:** [04_presabs/presence_absence.csv](examples/04_presabs/example_presence_absence.csv) file which is the standardized presence absence matrix file